 TMJ & Sleep Therapy Centre

 If you are wondering "Why does my jaw hurt by my ear?" you are definitely on the right page.
-In this article, we will unearth some of the most common causes behind jaw and ear pain and how to remedy them.
+In this article, we will unearth some of the most common causes behind jaw and ear pain including the pain under the ear, behind the jaw bone, and how to remedy them.

 Often, ear infections are caused by viruses or bacteria.
-They can also be caused when water or other fluids build up in and around your ear, leaving you susceptible to earache and jaw pain.
-Also, if you experience a mild to high fever coupled with reduced stamina, that’s a red flag.
+They can also be caused when water or other fluids build up in and around your ear, leaving you susceptible to earache or jaw, specifically pain under the ear, behind the jaw bone.
+Also, if you experience a mild to high fever coupled with reduced stamina, that's a red flag.

 In a condition called mastoiditis, undiagnosed ear infections may spread to other parts of the body as well.
 As the infection spreads, the person might encounter massive swelling and pain near the ear and jaw on one side.